 What is a prototype? – you might ask

 A prototype is a rudimentary working model of your app.
-A prototype can help with testing the viability of the idea and can help save a decent amount of time and money.
+A prototype can help with testing the viability of the idea and can help save a decent amount of time and money in the overall development.

 Prototyping an app involves the following process:

-- Creating a sketch of the app – this sketch helps with better understanding/working out the logic of the app, showing how different screens can interact with each other
+- Creating a sketch of the app – this sketch helps with better understanding/working out the logic of the app, showing how different screens can interact with each other, we use a variety of tools Balsamiq and AdobeXD

 - Creating wireframes of the app – this helps with visualizing the app structure and helps our app developers with better understanding the logic and functionalities of the app

-- Creating the prototype itself – the prototype helps with finding issues and solving them before the live app is coded.
-It allows us to see where the interaction logic breaks and gives us an understanding of how to improve it.
+- Creating the prototype itself – the prototype helps with finding issues and solving them before the app is coded.
+It allows us to give it to testers to see if user interface logic is acceptable.
+In turn they provide information on how to improve it from experience.

 During this stage there are multiple sketches and wireframes done, with each step of the creative process we help to develop the idea, even more, simplifying some processes to make the app more user-friendly and easier to use.